 8) Funding model

+no shareholders or profits

+no distribution of profit to shareholders (dividend/revenue….)

+explain what you have not to do (feedback expected)

 As mentioned, the new RIR should be established as a not-for-profit association.
 A budget related to the activity plan must be drawn up and published, and should demonstrate explicit support from the community of organisations supporting the new RIR.

 Initial sponsorship, government grants and private grants and/or donations are perfectly acceptable, but the RIR must be demonstrably independent and autonomous in its operations.
 For this reason, it is seen as inevitable that a new RIR would eventually be financially independent, and financially supported entirely by its membership.